"

 Objective 4a: Keyword Search for Un-indexed Records (search 2)

-You will be using your keyword search to retrieve unindexed PubMe records.
-Including Non-MEDLINE, PubMed Central records.
-These are records for full-text articles from journals not indexed by MEDLINE.
-They are represented in PubMed because the full-text versions have been deposited in PubMed Central.
+Search 2 in the required template for your group projects is a keyword search for unindexed PubMed records (non-MEDLINE PubMed records).
+These are records for articles from journals not indexed by MEDLINE.
+These articles are represented by records in PubMed because the full-text versions have been deposited in PubMed Central.

 Why run this search?